CZERTAINLY/CZERTAINLY-Documentation/docs/03-installation-guide/03-deployment/06-deployment-appliance/03-initialization.md

 ![CZERTAINLY TUI](../../../assets/CZERTAINLY-TUI.png)

-The following steps need to be done to initialize the virtual appliance.
+The following steps needs to be done to initialize the virtual appliance.
 Bold items are mandatory even for testing purposes.

 1. [Change hostname and networking parameters](#change-hostname-and-networking-parameters)